WohlSoft/Moondust-Devkit-Help/Editing/ContextMenu.md

 **Non-playable Character features**
 * Set Direction - In this sub-menu you can change NPC's direction
-* Friendly - NPC will not communicate with playable chatacter and with other NPC's.
+* Friendly - NPC will not communicate with playable character and with other NPC's.
 Friendly NPC can'e be killed, can't hurt to player, can't be taken or grabbed.
 Playable character and other NPC's can't stay on top of friendly NPCs.
 * Not movable - NPC will be idle irrespective of its algorithm.
 * Set message - Open the message text editing dialog for change NPC's talk message.
 * Set as boss - (Inside SMBX this option named as "Legacy Boss")